getodk/docs/odk1-src/xlsform.rst

 XLSForm Offline
 ---------------

-XLSForm Offline is a great option for users who do not have a reliable connection or may need to design forms offline.
+XLSForm Offline converter is a great option for users who do not have a reliable connection or may need to design forms offline.

 Download `XLSForm Offline <https://github.com/opendatakit/xlsform-offline/releases/latest>`_.